-Dear Mr Laurie Neil,
+Dear Mr Laurie Nell,

-Thank you for your letter of 14 June 2019 regarding the petition received by the Queensland Legislative Assembly No. 3109-19: Legislation relating to the breeding of puppies and 'puppy farms'.
+Thank you for your letter of 29 November 2019 regarding the petition received by the Queensland Legislative Assembly No. 3196-19: Review legislation relating to the breeding of puppies and the failure of the BIN to stop 'puppy farms'.

-The petition calls for amendment of current legislation to limit the number of breeding female dogs (bitches) that a breeder, or breeding facility, can hold and to nominate and hold accountable agencies responsible for enforcing the mandatory welfare standards for dog breeding.
+The petition calls for amendment of current legislation to limit the number of breeding female dogs that a breeder, or breeding facility, can hold and to nominate and hold accountable agencies responsible for enforcing the mandatory welfare standards for dog breeding.